torvalds/linux/Documentation/networking/device_drivers/intel/igbvf.rst

 ethtool
 -------
-The driver utilizes the ethtool interface for driver configuration and diagnostics, as well as displaying statistical information.
+The driver utilizes the ethtool interface for driver configuration and diagyesstics, as well as displaying statistical information.
 The latest ethtool version is required for this functionality.
 Download it at:

 https://www.kernel.org/pub/software/network/ethtool/